Kristoff St. John Thanks 'Young And Restless' Fans For Support, 'Y&R' Ratings Get Boost With Neil's Return

 Not only were the Young and Restless ratings for the week of April 20 the highest the soap has had in three months, the ratings were up about 3 percent over the same timeframe last year.
 Can Y&R keep this momentum going with the May sweeps right around the corner?
 So far, Young and Restless spoilers haven’t revealed much of anything regarding where things head next for Neil.
 However, viewers are anxious to see some heavy action for this core Genoa City character.

 For his part, St. John made sure to let his fans know how much he appreciated their support as he made his Young and Restless return.
-Kristoff took to Twitter after Neil popped back up in Genoa City and he included a montage of photos that will get Winters fans smiling.
+Kristoff took to Twitter after Neil popped back up in Genoa City, and he included a montage of photos that will get Winters fans smiling.

 Dear Twitter Family